noahkamenick/noah-code-cafe/README.md

 <i>~~Grab a cup of~~ Java + PHP + Javascript + HTML + CSS + SQL</i>

-A public repo documenting my gradual strides in programming from a mediocre skill level to engineer.
+A public repo documenting my gradual strides in programming from mediocre to engineer.